Advanced emergency airway management in adults

 RSI AND THE DIFFICULT AIRWAY

 Clinicians should employ an approach to emergency airway management that accounts for the possibility of difficult intubation, difficult bag-mask ventilation (BMV), difficult extraglottic device ventilation (EGV), and difficult cricothyroidotomy.
 Methods for evaluating airway difficulty and management of difficult and failed airways are discussed in detail elsewhere.
-(See "Approach to the difficult airway in adults outside the operating room" and "The failed airway in adults" and "Emergency cricothyrotomy (cricothyroidotomy)".)
+(See "Approach to the difficult airway in adults outside the operating room" and "Approach to the failed airway in adults outside the operating room" and "Emergency cricothyrotomy (cricothyroidotomy)".)

 In general, RSI is used in patients for whom successful intubation and successful bag-mask ventilation are anticipated, despite any difficult airway attributes that may be identified.
 A significant number of ED patients in need of endotracheal intubation (ETI) have anatomic characteristics that can increase the procedure's difficulty.
 Nevertheless, the great majority of such patients can be managed using RSI.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: